EDMdesigner/email-generator-docs/README.md

 ## Generator settings

 With the settings object you can change the behaviour of the generator.
-Hopefully, the following settings parameters are self-explanatory:
+You find every option's description in the [document-settings folder](https://github.com/EDMdesigner/email-generator-docs/tree/master/document-settings) :

 ```
 {